 If your Anki set-up does not extensively use sound (mine does) and if your definitions aren’t primarily Japanese to Japanese (mine are) this Android dictionary app probably covers all your Japanese dictionary needs – at no cost!
-I am still pining for my pasokon!
+However J-J Dolly is still pining for her pasokon!

-The app just goes by the generic name of “Jisho” so I am reproducing the logo here, so that you can find the right one.
+The app just goes by the generic name of “Jisho” so I am reproducing the logo here, to make sure that you can find the right one.